hashicorp/consul/website/source/docs/connect/proxies.html.md

 The following example shows all possible upstream configuration parameters.

+Note that in versions 1.2.0 to 1.3.0, managed proxy upstreams were specified inside the opaque `connect.proxy.config` map.
+The format is almost unchanged however managed proxy upstreams are now defined a level up in the `connect.proxy.upstreams`.
+The old location is deprecated and will be automatically converted into the new for an interim period before support is dropped in a future major release.
+The only difference in format between the upstream defintions is that the field `destination_datacenter` has been renamed to `datacenter` to reflect that it's the discovery target and not necessarily the same as the instance that will be returned in the case of a prepared query that fails over to another datacenter.

 Note that `snake_case` is used here as it works in both [config file and API registrations](/docs/agent/services.html#service-definition-parameter-case).